What Ford’s Decision To Cancel Sedans Will Mean For The Used Car World

 This could well drive sustained growth in the used car market as Ford fans who don’t want to trade their sedans in for the latest generation of subcompact SUVs opt to purchase used cars instead.
 Whether or not this will have a major impact on the price of a 2013 Ford Fusion for sale has yet to be seen, but there is a good chance that this change in market dynamics will have a not insubstantial impact on the value shoppers place on quality pre-owned models of the most popular sedans.

-See also The Ford Fusion Reviewed
+See also 2017 Ford Fusion Changes

 While it is too early yet to say what, exactly, Ford’s decision means for the rest of the North American automotive industry, there has been speculation that major players like General Motors are not far behind, and it is at least fair to say that widespread changes are coming.
 In addition to the sustained prominence of the SUV, the strong likelihood that hybrid and fully electric cars will become standard within the next decade is also driving uncertainty about the future of the North American market.
 Americans are not going to be giving up their cars anytime soon, but how those cars are powered to where they are bought will continue to be a live question for years to come.